gunjouinc/Aoiduino/README.md

 # Aoiduino
 Aoi enviroment for Arduino.
-Provies command line interface and flexible enhancements for your product.
+Provides command line interface and flexible enhancements for your product.

 Supported boards are Arduino Uno, Spresense Ast.
 Below functions were implemented.